ALASdoo/accessliaison/content/english/cookie-policy.md

   contact_us:
     title: 'Contact us'
-    content: 'If you have any questions about our use of cookies or your data privacy, feel free to [contact us](/contact/).'
+    content: 'If you have any questions about our use of cookies or your data privacy, feel free to reach out at [info@accessliaison.com](mailto:info@accessliaison.com).'